Arne-L/Web-based-structure-editor/readme.md

 - Clicking on the whitespace after a line of code places the cursor at the beginning of the line
 - Not possible to remove a construct when the cursor is placed in an editable token
 - Moving the cursor around with the arrow keys does sometimes result in unexpected behaviour
+- Switching back to the Python language does not re-enable the Run Code button